Liquid Crystal Displays

 Digital Micromirror Devices

-Projection displays can also be made with digital micromirror devices (DMD), which are micro-opto-electromechanical systems (MOEMS).
+Projection displays can also be made with digital micromirror devices (DMD), which are micro-opto-electromechanical systems (MOEMS) (see the article on micro-optics).
 Such a device can contain hundreds of thousands of micro-mirrors which can be individually actuated, i.e., rotated by some angle of the order of 10°, using electrostatic forces.
 Three such micro-mirror devices could be used for realizing a color displays.

 DMD displays are much more limited in terms of resolution, compared with LC displays.
 Also, it is normally preferable to realize a color display with a single chip.
 On the other hand, the higher efficiency of light use could be a substantial advantage.